 If you’ve ever been to this part of the country, then you might associate #New Orleans with Jackson Square, the French Quarter, beignets and swamp boat rides.
 But have you ever connected New Orleans with solar power and clean #energy?
 Now, you should.

 Victory for Solar Energy Supporters

 Advocates of solar and clean energy are feeling victorious as the council made the decision to start coming up with rules and guidelines for their community solar program.
 How does it work?
 Essentially, the solar program will let residents “subscribe” to some of the power produced by solar panels which are placed on unused land and warehouse roofs.
 In exchange, residents will receive credits on energy bills.
 The goal is to have a final set of rules put into place by the end of 2018.

 Putting Power Back into the Hands of Customers — Solar Power, That Is

 Residents will have the ability to monitor their electricity use, thereby giving them the potential to reduce it.
-The council has approved the installation of five megawatts of am intended 100 megawatts of solar capacity on rooftops throughout the city.
+The council has approved the installation of five megawatts of the intended 100 megawatts of solar capacity on rooftops throughout the city.